MartinEesmaa/VVCEasy/README.md

 # FAQ (known as Frequently Asked Questions)

 Are you real creator of VVCEasy?
-Yes... but I'm not real creator of VVC, I didn't build VVC, so it was Fraunhofer that he built VVC.
+Yes... but I'm not real creator of VVC, I didn't built VVC, it was Fraunhofer that he built VVC.

 Are you trying to work build of VVCEasy?
 Well yes... it takes longer time to make VVCEasy easier, but VVCEasy is not yet finished until further/update announcement.
-I don't have employees, so I'm only one.
+I don't have a employees, so I'm only the one.

-Is it okay to bring proof screenshots of my errors?
+Is it okay to bring my proof screenshots of errors?
 I allow you to bring error screenshots, you can bring proof.
 More proofs, easier to solve it.

 My question is not listed on FAQ.
 Can I ask any question?